tomaskovarik271/PIPECD/DEVELOPER_GUIDE.md

 3.  **Issue:** Vite dev server (`npm run dev` in `frontend/`) failed to parse `index.html`.
     *   **Resolution:** Clear the Vite cache: `rm -rf frontend/node_modules/.vite`.

-4.  **Issue:** RLS policy prevents data creation/modification (e.g., contact creation).
+4.  **Issue:** RLS policy prevents data creation/modification (e.g., `INSERT` fails with RLS violation).
-    *   **Resolution:** Backend operations modifying data protected by RLS policies involving `auth.uid()` need to use an authenticated Supabase client.
-Pass the user's JWT from the frontend/GraphQL context to the backend service and create a temporary authenticated client instance for the operation (see `lib/contactService.ts` example using `getAuthenticatedClient`).
+    *   **Resolution:** Backend operations modifying data protected by RLS policies involving `auth.uid()` must use an authenticated Supabase client.
+The GraphQL context factory now provides a request-scoped client initialized with the user's token.
+Ensure resolvers pass this client (`context.supabaseClient`) to the service layer.
+For `INSERT` operations, the service function also needs the `userId` explicitly passed (usually from `context.currentUser.id`) to include in the data being inserted, which the RLS `WITH CHECK` clause will verify against `auth.uid()`.

 5.  **Issue:** Inngest function (e.g., `logDealCreation`) doesn't seem to run locally, but events appear in `npx inngest-cli dev` UI.
     *   **Cause:** Known limitation of testing Inngest function *execution* within `netlify dev` due to proxy/discovery issues.